Seven Network: 2020s

-Commencing June 2022, Seven moved to a national brand in time for the 2022 Commonwealth Games across all of its regions.
+Commencing June 2022, Seven moved to a national brand across all of its regions, in time for the 2022 Commonwealth Games.
 Introduced to regional audiences on 6 June 2022, viewers in those markets began to see the Prime7 and GWN7 logos transition into the national Seven branding.

 Seven announced in October 2022 it would launch a new free-to-air channel, 7Bravo on 15 January 2023, on LCN 75 in metropolitan areas and LCN 65 in regional areas.
-As a result ishop TV moved from LCN 65 to LCN 67 in the former Prime7 areas.
+As a result, ishop TV moved from LCN 65 to LCN 67 in the former Seven regional areas.
 7Bravo shows reality shows and true crime.
 The launch is a partnership between Seven Network and NBCUniversal International Networks & Direct-to-Consumer.

 On 30 November 2022, various channel changes on Seven Network happened to accommodate for the new 7Bravo channel, including a 7mate SD (Channel 73) switch-off.
-On the same day, 7Bravo on channel 75 appeared on the Seven multiplex, and ishop TV moving to channel 67 placeholder in Seven regional areas.
+On the same day, 7Bravo on channel 75 appeared on the Seven multiplex, and ishop TV moving to channel 67 placeholder in seven regional areas.

-In June 2023, 7NEWS moved their operations from Martin Place to their new purpose-built studios in Eveleigh.
+In June 2023, 7NEWS moved their operations from Martin Place to new purpose-built studios in Eveleigh, offering five times the space and permanent sets for all programs.
+For the first time in more than 40 years, the whole Seven Sydney operation, including all staff, were under one roof.
 In July 2023, Sunrise hosted its first broadcast at its new studios.
-The first edition went to air live at 5.30am on 24 July 2023, with hosts Natalie Barr and Matt Shirvington, news presenter Edwina Bartholomew and sports presenter Mark Beretta, followed by The Morning Shows Larry Emdur and Kylie Gillies.
-For the first time in more than 40 years, the whole Seven Sydney operation, including all staff, were under one roof.
-The new space offers space five times larger than the previous Martin Place location, with permanent sets for all programs.
+The first edition went to air live at 5:30am on 24 July 2023, with hosts Natalie Barr and Matt Shirvington, news presenter Edwina Bartholomew and sports presenter Mark Beretta, followed by The Morning Shows Larry Emdur and Kylie Gillies.